itachiisdead/solar-system/README.md

 - Three.js: A JavaScript library for creating and rendering 3D graphics in the browser.
 It is included in the repository, so no separate installation is required.

-## Contributing

-Contributions to the Solar System project are welcome!
-If you would like to contribute, please follow these guidelines:

-1. Fork the repository and clone it to your local machine.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and test thoroughly.
-4. Commit your changes and push them to your forked repository.
-5. Submit a pull request describing your changes and the motivation behind them.

 ## License

-The Solar System project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+The Solar System project is licensed under the MIT License.
 You are free to use, modify, and distribute the code for personal and commercial purposes.
-See the `LICENSE` file for more details.
+See the LICENSE file for more details.

 ## Acknowledgements

-- The Solar System simulation is based on scientific data and visualizations from reputable sources, including NASA and other space agencies.
-- This project utilizes the Three.js library, which provides the foundation for the 3D graphics rendering.
+The Solar System simulation is based on scientific data and visualizations from reputable sources, including NASA and other space agencies.
+This project utilizes the Three.js library, which provides the foundation for the 3D graphics rendering.

 ## Contact